mallamsiddiq/zombie-apocalypse/README.md

 to discriminate infected from those not infected i created another column ‘ is_invented ’ i made it a boolean field than automatically turns true when 3 survivors flag a user as infected.
 This field uses another field to count and track amount of flagging.
 This can be achieved by checking the boolean field  on the detail page.
 I c0onnected to the CPU And download then display robots’ registry in a more readable manner on http://127.0.0.1:8000/robots/ . the last endpoint is the statistical analysis of the survivors, check the end point  :: http://127.0.0.1:8000/survivorstats/  to view percentage infected number remains and all.

 Also check the API http://127.0.0.1:8000/api/survivors?is_infected=true ton check all infected and http://127.0.0.1:8000/api/survivors?is_infected=false for those not .
 I’ve also built custom filter with the API to you’ll see the the filter icon to the top right conner of the general list api HTTP://127.0.0.1:8000/API/SURVIVORS click to filter base on your preference

+limitations:

+1. the provided api to get robots from changes every seconds and i don't really get which you'd prefer saving the robots data to database or consuming directly from the API in any case i consume directly from the api and leave the code to save it to database in the views.py file as a commented block.
+2. the recommendation limits to authentication so some intuitive functionalitis might not be in this app yet.

+thanks SODIQ